SDJoeKing/CppND-Capstone-Snake-Game/README.md

 2. The project uses Object Oriented Programming techniques.This project has added class Obstacle, defined in obstacle.cpp and obstacle.h.

-4. Classes use appropriate access specifiers for class members.
+3. Classes use appropriate access specifiers for class members.
 As shown in obstacle.h from line 9 to line 64, classifiers are clearly identified.

-6. Class constructors utilize member initialization lists.
+4. Class constructors utilize member initialization lists.
 As shown in obstacle.cpp line 6-19.
 <image src="img/listinit.png"/>

-8. Classes abstract implementation details from their interfaces.
+5. Classes abstract implementation details from their interfaces.
+All member functions are clearly described in comments.
-9. Classes encapsulate behavior.
+6. Classes encapsulate behavior.
+Obstacle functionalities and data are grouped into Obstacle class.
+No user access to private member data directly instead of using getter functions.
+Such the functions defined as shown in obstacle.h line 22-24.
-10. Overloaded functions allow the same function to operate on different parameters.
+7. Overloaded functions allow the same function to operate on different parameters.
+Function Obstacle::collision() and Obstacle::collision(const int &, const int &) is overloaded to detect both wall and snake collision with obstacle.
+Defined in obstacle.h linen 55-56.
-11. The project makes use of references in function declarations.
+8. The project makes use of references in function declarations.
+The overloaded function Obstacle::collision(const int &, const int &) takes reference of the snake's head position.
+Also void Obstacle::cutSnakeInHalf(Snake &snake) in obstacle.h line 59 takes reference to the snake object to directly modify the snake object.